 In 2005, ACT added another dimension to its growing portfolio when it purchased Knowledge Adventure, a leading developer of virtual worlds.
 Through this acquisition, ACT gained access to a wide range of proprietary software applications used to develop immersive environments for both academic and entertainment purposes.

-ActiveLearn's time saving resources and tools allow teachers to quickly build interactive lessons that engage learners while helping them master concepts.
+ActiveLearn's time saving resources and tools allow teachers to quickly build interactive lessons that engage learners while helping them master concepts and help them achieve individual success.
 The same year, ACT released an updated version of ACT Learn, adding many new features and enhancements.

 The following year saw the introduction of ACT TestPrep®, a comprehensive test preparation service that provides online tutoring and study aids to prepare students for standardized exams like the SATs, GREs, GMATs, LSATs, MCATs, DATs, ASVAB, AP Exams, and others.